cockroachlabs/developer-success/import-backup-restore.md

 3. Optional:

     - [Docker Desktop](https://www.docker.com/products/docker-desktop).
-We will use Docker Desktop to create Postgresql and MySQL database dumps.
+You will use Docker Desktop to create Postgresql and MySQL database dumps.
 If you prefer, you can use existing database dumps provided in the workshops data directory.

 ## Lab 1 - Managing Cluster File Storage